gnosis/gnosisvpn-client/ONBOARDING.md

 GnosisVPN will create a UDP connection to your hoprd node on a specified port (e.g., `1422`).

 Treat this as an additional port for hoprd that needs the same treatment as the peer-to-peer port and API port.
-If you set up any firewall rules or [port forwarding](https://docs.hoprnet.org/node/port-forwarding) for those ports you will need to do the same for the GnosisVPN port.
+If you set up any firewall rules or [port forwarding](https://docs.hoprnet.org/node/port-forwarding) for those ports, you will need to do the same for the GnosisVPN port.

 Additionally, you need to configure your hoprd node to allow GnosisVPN connections.
-The usual way of running hoprd is in a docker container.
-This means you need to configure docker to forward that port.
+The usual way of running hoprd is in a Docker container.
+This means you need to configure Docker to forward that port.

-Depending on your setup this can be done in different ways.
+Depending on your setup, this can be done in different ways.

 #### Hoprd for Docker [macOS]